Earn the Prestigious CELTA Certificate

 CELTA is the mostly widely recognized initial teaching certificate for those interested in teaching English around the world.
 It is also an excellent opportunity for those with teaching experience to develop professionally.

-CELTA provides an unparalleled opportunity to receive 6 assessed teaching hours and 6 hours of observing experienced teachers included in a 120-hour course.
+The intensive CELTA provides an unparalleled opportunity to receive 6 assessed teaching hours and 6 hours of observing experienced teachers included in a 120-hour course.
 The maximum trainer to trainee ratio is 1:6.

 Who should take it?